marcom/PlotRNA.jl/README.md

 ## Installation

-PlotRNA is not yet registered in the Julia package registry.
-To install it, enter the package mode from the Julia REPL by pressing `]` and then install with
+Enter the package mode from the Julia REPL by pressing `]` and then install with
 ```
 add https://github.com/marcom/PlotRNA.jl
 ```